Chinese Indonesians: Religion

 There is little scholarly work devoted to the religious life of Chinese Indonesians.
 The 1977 French book Les Chinois de Jakarta: Temples et Vie Collective ("The Chinese of Jakarta: Temples and Collective Life") is the only major study to assess ethnic Chinese religious life in Indonesia.
 The Ministry of Religious Affairs grants official status to six religions: Islam, Protestantism, Catholicism, Hinduism, Buddhism, and Confucianism.
 A 2006 civil registration law does not allow Indonesians to identify themselves as a member of any other religion on their identity cards.

-According to an analysis of the 2000 census data, about half of Chinese Indonesians were Buddhists, and about one third Protestant or Catholic.
-A report by The New York Times, however, puts the percentage of Christians much higher, at over 70 percent.
+According to an analysis of the 2000 census data, about half of Chinese Indonesians were Buddhists, and about one-third Protestant or Catholic.
+A report by The New York Times, however, puts the percentage of Christians much higher, at over 70%.
 With the exception of Chinese-Filipinos, Chinese Indonesians tend to be more Christian than other Chinese ethnic groups of Southeast Asia due to a complex of historical reasons.
 Throughout the 20th century Chinese religion and culture was forbidden and heavily persecuted in Indonesia, forcing many Chinese to convert to Christianity.
 The first wave of conversions occurred in the 1950s and 1960s, and the number of ethnic Chinese Christians during this period quadrupled.
 The second wave followed after the government withdrew Confucianism's status as a recognized religion in the 1970s.
 Suharto endorsed a systematic campaign of eradication of Confucianism.
 As the result, many Chinese in Jakarta and other parts in Java island are mostly Christian, meanwhile in non-Java cities like Medan, Pontianak and other parts in Sumatra and Borneo island are mainly adherents to Buddhism, and some of them still practising Taoism, Confucianism and other Traditional Chinese belief.

-In a country where nearly 86 percent of the population are Muslims, the ethnic Chinese Muslims form a very small minority of the ethnic Chinese population, mainly due to intermarriages between Chinese men and local Muslim women.
+In a country where nearly 86% of the population are Muslims, ethnic Chinese Muslims form a very small minority of the ethnic Chinese population, mainly due to intermarriages between Chinese men and local Muslim women and also Chinese Muslim From Selected China Provinces such as Xinjiang Uyghur, Gansu, Ningxia, Qinghai, Yunnan (Especially Ethinc Hui).
 The 2010 census reckoned that 4.7% of Chinese Indonesians were followers of Islam.
 Associations such as the Organization of Chinese Muslims of Indonesia (Persatuan Islam Tionghoa Indonesia, PITI) had been in existence in the late 19th century.
-PITI was re-established in 1963 as a modern organization, but occasionally experienced periods of inactivity.
-The Supreme Council for the Confucian Religion in Indonesia (Majelis Tinggi Agama Khonghucu Indonesia, MATAKIN) estimated that 95 percent of Confucians are ethnic Chinese; most of the remaining 5 percent are ethnic Javanese, who are mainly Chinese-Javanese marriages converts.
+PITI was re-established in 1963 as a modern organization but occasionally experienced periods of inactivity.
+The Supreme Council for the Confucian Religion in Indonesia (Majelis Tinggi Agama Khonghucu Indonesia, MATAKIN) estimated that 95% of Confucians are ethnic Chinese; most of the remaining 5% are ethnic Javanese, who are mainly Chinese-Javanese marriages converts.
 Although the government has restored Confucianism's status as a recognized religion, many local authorities do not abide by it and have refused to allow ethnic Chinese from listing it as a religion on their identity cards.
 Local officials remained largely unaware that the civil registration law legally allowed citizens to leave the religion section on their identity cards blank.